KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 ### Initialization

-When the core validation layer loads, it examines the user options from both the layer settings file and the `VK_EXT_validation_features` extension.
+When the validation layer loads, it examines the user options from both the layer settings file and the `VK_EXT_validation_features` extension.
 Note that it also processes the subsumed `VK_EXT_validation_flags` extension for simple backwards compatibility.
-From these options, the layer sets instance-scope flags in the core validation layer tracking data to indicate if GPU-Assisted Validation has been requested, along with any other associated options.
+From these options, the layer sets instance-scope flags in the validation layer tracking data to indicate if GPU-Assisted Validation has been requested, along with any other associated options.

 ### "Calling Down the Chain"

-Much of the GPU-Assisted Validation implementation involves making "application level" Vulkan API calls outside of the application's API usage to create resources and perform its required operations inside of the core validation layer.
+Much of the GPU-Assisted Validation implementation involves making "application level" Vulkan API calls outside of the application's API usage to create resources and perform its required operations inside of the validation layer.
 These calls are not routed up through the top of the loader/layer/driver call stack via the loader.
-Instead, they are simply dispatched via the core validation layer's dispatch table.
+Instead, they are simply dispatched via the containing layer's dispatch table.

-These calls therefore don't pass through core validation or any other validation layers that may be loaded/dispatched prior to code validation.
+These calls therefore don't pass through any validation checks that occure before the gpu validation checks are run.
 This doesn't present any particular problem, but it does raise some issues:

 * The additional API calls are not fully validated